 don't think so toward what I mentioned earlier.

 Skip: sidestep the issue.

-will definitely, definitely go ahead and press charges.
+definitely go ahead and press charges.
 Maybe one,

 maybe two offenses.
-His ability to ever hold
+His ability to ever hold office

 Skip: down the drain.

 it serves them.
 If, let us say it is Al Gore and he

 Tia: it is even more corrupt than the